MicrosoftLearning/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 3. At the bottom of the page, note the number of *tokens* detected in the text.
 Tokens are the basic units of a prompt - essentially words or word-parts in the text.
 4. Use the **Generate** button to submit the prompt to the model and retrieve a response.

-    The response consist of a summary of the original text.
+    The response consists of a summary of the original text.
 The summary should communicate the key points from the original text in less verbose language.

 5. Use the **Regenerate** button to resubmit the prompt, and note that the response may vary from the original one.
-A generative AI model can produce new language each time it is called.
+A generative AI model can produce new language each time it's called.
 6. Under the summarized response, add a new line and enter the following text:

     *How has AI advanced?*